 Once cemented into place, a Crown will completely cover the biting surface of the tooth.

-Our Dentists at 53 Wimpole Street advise Crowing teeth that are weak due to being heavily restored or that have undergone a Root Canal Treatment or when teeth have fractured.
+Our Dentists at 53 Wimpole Street advise Crowning teeth that are weak due to being heavily restored, have undergone a Root Canal Treatment or when teeth have fractured.

-After preparation of your tooth, we encase the tooth with a Laboratory made Crown, customised to your Dentition for comfort as well as natural appearance.
+After preparation of your tooth, we encase the tooth with a Laboratory custom made covering, specifically designed to your Dentition for comfort as well as natural appearance.